 2. Swgd Ddwli Isaf and Sgwd Ddwli Uchaf

 The Elidir trail, which starts in the village to Pontneddfechan, is a walk in Waterfall Country that is home to several spectacular waterfalls.
-Waterfall country is an area in the western part of the Brecon Beacons and has made it on to my list of top places to visit in Wales.
+Two of these impressive falls include Sgwd Ddwli Isaf (Lower Gushing Falls) and Sgwd Ddwli Uchaf (Upper Gushing Falls).

-The easy, family-friendly walk on this trail has two spurs.
-After crossing the river, taking the path to the left brings you to Sgwd Gwladus whilst taking the path to right brings you to these gorgeous falls.
+The easy, family-friendly Elidir trail walk has two spurs.
+After crossing the river, taking the path to the left brings you to Sgwd Gwladus, an impressive waterfall in its own right, whilst taking the path to the right brings you to these gorgeous falls.

 3. Sgwd Einion Gam

-A more adventurous hike from the Elidir trail begins once you reach Sgwd Gwladus (as mentioned above).
+A more adventurous hike from the Elidir trail begins once you reach Sgwd Gwladus which translates to Lady’s Fall.
 This is a journey to reach a secret Welsh Waterfall!

 From Sgwd Gwladus the path involves crossing the river multiple times and walking along eroded paths high on the river bank or in the river itself.
 This is only recommended for experienced hikers!

 The adventure is surly worth it though, for a glimpse of the truly hidden gem that is Sgwd Einion Gam.
-Read more about this walk and the legend of Sgwd Einion Gam in this post.
+Read more about this walk and the legend of Sgwd Einion Gam in this post or if you want a certified guide to lead you on your waterfall adventure, contact me here.

 Very close to the popular Elidir trail in Waterfall Country, sits the much lesser known Cwm Gwrelych Heritage Trail.
 The trail starts across the valley in the village of Pontwalby and is located just outside the Brecon Beacons National Park.

-There are several waterfalls along this walk, none of which have official names.
-My favourite is this one (pictured below).
+There are several waterfalls along this walk, none of which have official names and all of which are seldom visited.
+My favourite is this one pictured below and is a genuine hidden gem of a waterfall in Wales.

-You can glimpse this waterfall down in the valley after walking for around 1km.
-There is no designated trail to reach the base of these falls.
+You can glimpse this waterfall down in the valley after walking on the trail for around 1km.
+There is no designated trail to reach the base of these falls but if you do make it down to the riverside you’re guaranteed to have this waterfall all to yourself!

 5. Melincourt Waterfall